December 2, 2019

 • etc.

-Level 1: Lecture (saying)
+Level 1: Lecture (to say)

-Level 2: Seminar (explaining)
+Level 2: Seminar (to explain)

-Level 3: Blended Learning (internalizing)
+Level 3: Blended Learning (to internalize)

 In-person learning + E-Learning = Blended Learning